colleen-davies/CourseraDataProject/CodeBook.md

     subject-activity pair in g/s.
-54. `avgtimeBodyGyroMagstd`: numeric; \[-0.993,-0.006\]; the average of the standard deviation of the normalized magnitude of the body acceleration signal measured by the gyroscope for a subject-activity pair in rad/s.
+54. `avgtimeBodyGyroMagstd`: numeric; \[-0.993,-0.006\]; the average of the standard deviation of the normalized magnitude of the body angular velocity signal measured by the gyroscope for a subject-activity pair in rad/s.
 55. `avgtimeBodyGyroJerkMagstd`: numeric; \[-0.993,0.475\]; the average
-    of the standard deviation of the normalized magnitude of the body acceleration Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
+    of the standard deviation of the normalized magnitude of the body angular velocity Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
 56. `avgfreqBodyAccelstdX`: numeric; \[-0.994,0.329\]; the average of the standard deviation of the normalized X component of the result